KungPhoo/ba67-basic/readme.md

 The editor imitates the C64/C128 text editor.
 Use the `ESC` key to abort a program execution or the listing of `CATALOG` or `LIST`.

+The editor retains a scroll-back history of off-screen lines, which you can scroll through.
+It is cleared by RUN or by printing a screen-clear character.

 The F1 ..
 F12 keys are pre-assigned with some BASIC keywords and can be configured using the KEY command.